 Matching your brand colors in thread

 Your brand likely has Pantone or hex colors defined.
-Translating those digital values into physical thread is part technique, part artistry.
+Translating those digital values into physical thread is part technique, part artistry — the same thread color can look different on a white polo versus a navy jacket because the fabric beneath shifts how the eye perceives the shade.

 At Clever Orchid, we manually compare your logo colors to a wide range of thread options and choose shades that read correctly on the actual garment fabric.
-When working with ongoing clients, we keep a record of thread choices so that repeat orders stay consistent over time.
+When working with ongoing clients, we keep a record of thread choices so that repeat orders — even years apart — stay visually consistent.

 A great uniform program does not have to be complicated.
 Many small teams start with:

-- One “premium” option for events or first impressions
+- One "premium" option for events, trade shows, or first impressions

 Ready to upgrade your team's uniforms?

 If you are in the Columbia, SC area and want uniforms that actually reflect the professionalism of your business, Clever Orchid can help.
-You can explore our uniform and apparel programs or request an appointment to discuss your team, garments, and logo.
+You can explore our uniform and apparel programs , browse our polo catalog , or request an appointment to discuss your team, garments, and logo.